TeamRizu/outfox-wikijs/dev/screens/ScreenSelectProfile.md

 ## Finish()

-Tells the screen that we're with profile selection, and must start performing load operations.
-This command can end up as a no-op if certain conditions are met:
+Tells the screen that we're done with profile selection, and must start performing load operations.

+```lua
+SCREENMAN:GetTopScreen():Finish()
+```

+This command can end prematurely any of the following conditions are met:

 - No players have joined.
-- Both player's have the same index assigned.
+- Both players have the same index assigned.
 - If a player requested to load from the memory card and it's not available.
 - The assigned index is higher than the actual number of profiles.

-```lua
-SCREENMAN:GetTopScreen():Finish()
-```

 ## Cancel()

-Cancels operation and backs out from the screen.
+Cancels operation and backs out from the screen using `PrevScreen`.
 ```lua
 SCREENMAN:GetTopScreen():Cancel()
 ```